-GCLO remains committed to serving employees and family members as you navigate the impact of COVID-19.
-Whether you are continuing to adjust to a “new norm” Stateside or while posted abroad, the following resources may be useful.
+GCLO remains committed to serving employees and family members.
+You may find the following resources useful as you continue to adjust to a “new norm” stateside or while posted abroad.
 Feel free to reach out to the GCLO team with any questions or specific concerns.

 Coronavirus Disease 2019 (COVID-19)

 - CDC’s Interim Public Health Recommendations for Fully Vaccinated Peop

 - MED Video – 10-Minute Talks with Dr. Martin Today’s Topic: The COVID-19 Vaccine (01/21/2021)

 - College and Beyond

 - College Admissions and COVID-19: An Evolving Landscape (Foreign Service Journal)